 Have you tried blocking HCN4 after seizure onset?

 Dr. Bordey: We did not.
 This is a very good question.
 We wanted to do it.
 We have the plasmid, we have not done it.
-When seizures are established, we know that we can block them.
-We can inject a drug and it’s sufficient to block seizures.
-We have done that with Lena [Nguyen, PhD] who showed that blocking translation after the onset of seizures, after they establish well decreased seizure frequency.
+We know you can block… When seizures are established, we know that we can block them and it is sufficient to… We can inject drug and it’s sufficient to block seizures.
+We have done that with Lena who showed that blocking translation after the onset of seizures, after they establish well decreased seizure frequency.
 So you can shrink the cell size and presumably remove ion channels since HCN4 is translation dependent.
 We have also shown that if you block a molecule called [philomena 00:29:54], and we published that last year.
 If you block the activity of philomena with a small molecule, once the seizures are established, so in mice that are, I think there were maybe two months of age, you do decrease seizure frequency.
 So I’m hopeful that doing that also in adult will work.

 Do these genetic epilepsies respond well to vagal nerve stimulation or resective surgeries?

 Dr. Bordey: Yes, resective surgeries.
 Yes.
 They respond well.
 I think they’re… I don’t know all the numbers on top of my head, but maybe 20 or 25% of the patients will go through surgeries, I may be wrong with the number, but roughly.
 Not everybody can go through surgeries, depending on the location and if they have too many of these malformations.
 Patients can have 1 to 50, which makes things complicated.
 And I think at least 50% of the patients will be seizure-free, I think.
 I think it depends on the clinical center, maybe 50 to 70, but very often seizures come back.
 So that’s a problem with the surgeries.
 The vagal nerve stimulation, I know it is used, and I do not remember the numbers, the test statistics in terms of efficacy.
 So I don’t know that.